Description of Services

 Townsend is home to the Squannassit Area of Critical Environmental Concern, and has significant conservation land that provides for excellent wildlife habitat and many recreational activities, such as hunting, fishing, canoeing, and hiking.

 The Townsend Conservation Commission will be updating the Townsend Wetland Bylaw.
 Discussion will be conducted at the Con Com meetings.
 The public is encouraged to attend and offer any input.
-We will be working on TWB 150-2 K at the 6-21-17 meeting.
+We will be working on TWB 150-2 K.

 K.~The following information is to be shown on plans unless deemed unnecessary or waived by the Townsend Conservation Commission:

 (1)~Two-foot-interval contours based on mean sea level (NGVD).